-With Presidents Day fast approaching, we take a look at the Presidents and First Ladies who visited Loudoun – or made it home.
-Get a glimpse into the lives and stomping grounds of these historical political figures who swept through town over the past 200-plus years.
+With Presidents Day fast approaching (February 20), we take a look at the Presidents and First Ladies who have visited Loudoun – or made it home.
+Get a glimpse into the lives and stomping grounds of these historic political figures who swept through town over the past 200-plus years.

-True, George Washington was not president yet, but in 1755 he was part of a troop of 2,000 British and American soldiers who traveled through Loudoun, past Leesburg, to engage the French at Fort Duquesne, PA during the French and Indian War.
+True, George Washington was not president yet, but in 1755 he was part of a troop of 2,000 British and American soldiers who traveled through Loudoun to engage the French at Fort Duquesne, PA during the French and Indian War.
 The mission – 700 troops killed and Washington injured – was a disaster, but it helped forge the character and tactical acumen of the man who would become our first President.
+Seven years earlier, in 1748, Washington actually stayed at the Red Fox Inn in Middleburg, then called Chinn’s Ordinary, and owned by his cousin, Joseph Chinn.
+Today, a lock of Washington’s hair is on display at Oatlands Historic House & Gardens, not far from his rival and subsequent President James Monroe’s house, Oak Hill.

-In 1823, James Monroe, the nation’s 5th President, moved to Oak Hill, a sprawling estate he built near Aldie, off today’s Route 15.
-He lived there off and on for 22 years and was a regular customer at the Aldie Mill.
+In 1823 James Monroe, the nation’s 5th President, moved to Oak Hill, a sprawling estate he built near Aldie, off today’s Route 15, south of Oatlands.
+He lived there off and on for 22 years and was a regular customer at Aldie Mill.
 In December 1823 Monroe would draft the Monroe Doctrine of non-interference in foreign countries from Oak Hill.
-The Greek Revival-style mansion, a National Historic Landmark, still stands today but is privately owned.
+The Greek Revival-style mansion, a National Historic Landmark, still stands today but is currently privately owned.

 John Quincy Adams